daria2b/UnityCatchGameScripts/README.md

 	- [x] Points, health and coins display
 	- [x] Choice to return to Level 1 or spend points
 	- [x] Choice of 3 evolutions to buy
-	- [ ] Spending points and enabling new mechanics
+	- [x] Spending points and enabling new mechanics
-- [ ] Advanced player controls that are used once evolutions were bought
+- [x] Advanced player controls that are used once evolutions were bought
-	- [ ] Jump mechanics
+	- [x] Jump mechanics
-	- [ ] Increased speed mechanics
+	- [x] Increased speed mechanics
-	- [ ] Shield mechanics
+	- [x] Shield mechanics
 - [ ] Health system
 - [ ] Money system
 - [ ] Player Level system
 - [ ] New areas to explore
+- [ ] Improved representation of points, levels, health, coins and timer